Lamden/clove/_sources/tips-and-tricks.md.txt

 ## Getting fee

-In Bitcoin-base networks every transaction needs to include some small fee for miners.
+In Bitcoin-based networks every transaction needs to include some small fee for miners.
 Fee depends on several factors and is changing over time.

 ### via Clove API

-The easiest way to get current fee is to ask Clove API via `get_current_fee_per_kb` method.
+The easiest way to get a current fee is to ask Clove API via `get_current_fee_per_kb` method.
 Clove API is a proxy between you and block explorer with a cache layer so you will not be exposed to requests limits in some block explorers.

     from clove.network import Bitcoin